margaretmf/margaretmf.github.io/teaching.md

 'It's a Golden Ticket!' screamed the shopkeeper, leaping about a foot in the air.
 'You've got a Golden Ticket!
 You've found the last Golden Ticket!
 Hey, what do you know!
 Come and look at this, everybody!
 The kid's found Wonka's last Golden Ticket!
 There it is!
 It's right there in his hands!" (p.
 44, "Charlie and the Chocolate Factory")

 * "Greetings to you, the lucky finder of this golden ticket, from Mr. Willy Wonka!
 I shake you warmly by the hand!
 Tremendous things are in store for you!
 Many wonderful surprises await you!
-For now, I do invite you to come to my factory and be my guest for one whole day - you and all others who are lucky enough to find my GOlden Tickets.
+For now, I do invite you to come to my factory and be my guest for one whole day - you and all others who are lucky enough to find my Golden Tickets.
 I, Willy Wonka, will conduct you around the factory myself, showing you everything that there is to see, and afterwards, when it is time to leave, you will be escorted home by a procession of large trucks.
 These trucks, I can promise you, will be loaded with enough delicious eatables to last you and your entire household for many years.
 If, at any time thereafter, you should run out of supplies, you have only to come back to the factory and show this Golden Ticket, and I shall be happy to refill your cupboard with whatever you want.
 In this way, you will be able to keep yourself supplied with tasty morsels for the rest of your life." (p.
 50, "Charlie and the Chocolate Factory")

 * "'Yippeeeeee!' shouted Grandpa Joe, seizing Charlie by the hands and dancing round the room." (p.
 52, "Charlie and the Chocolate Factory")
 * "'Hallelujah!' yelled Grandpa Joe.
 'Praise the Lord!'" (p.
 53, "Charlie and the Chocolate Factory")